RyaxTech/bebida-optimization-service/README.md

 ## Spark Application use Bebida Operator

 A Spark application on Kubernetes is deployed with a Driver that coordinate the application and get resources from Kubernetes by creating pods.
 So, a Spark application is a set of pods with a static driver and a set of dynamic executors.
-To properly handle this with Bebida, we introduce the notion of Bebida Operator. the Optimizer get the annotation from the Driver and ignore the executors pod in the optimization.
+To properly handle this with Bebida, we introduce the notion of Bebida Operator.
+The Optimizer get the annotation from the Driver and ignore the executors pod in the optimization.
-The be excluded from the Bebida default Punch mechanism the Spark driver need to have the following annotation: `ryax.tech/bebidaOperator`
+The be excluded from the Bebida default Punch mechanism the Spark executors need to have the following annotation: `ryax.tech/bebida: "exclude"`

 ## Usage